clarino/corona/README.md

 Example: *virus* aggregates occurrences of *coronavirus, koronavirus, corona-virus, korona-virus, Coronavirus, Koronavirus, CORONA-VIRUS,* etc.

-Additionally, lemmatized files aggregate occurrences of inflected forms.
+Additionally, lemmatized lists aggregate occurrences of inflected forms.
 Example: *virus*, *viruset*, *virusets*, *virusene*, etc.

-This updated version is based on materials from CLARINO Corpuscle that cover the period from January 1 until May 26, 2020.
+This updated version is based on materials from CLARINO Corpuscle covering the period from January 1 until May 26, 2020.

+A further description and analysis of these data will be presented in forthcoming papers.

 ## Files: